nmtrang29/blog/src/content/posts/datadog-hello-kitty-themes.md

 ## Concept

 As part of an internal company hackathon, I reimagined the Datadog branding through a playful lens.
-The UI featured soft pastel color palettes, HelloKitty-themed lighthearted animation, offering a stark and refreshing contrast to the typical look and feel from observability tools.
+The Hello Kitty theme featured soft color palettes, rounded corners, sprinkled with lighthearted animations, offering a stark and refreshing contrast to the typical look and feel from observability tools.

 ![Concept: Datadog UI in Hello Kitty theme](./_assets/hellokitty/datadog-hello-kitty.gif)